Skip to content

 2021 Arctic Circle Assembly

 The 2021 Arctic Circle Assembly was the first major in-person Arctic event since the Covid-19 pandemic.
-All participants were tested for Covid-19 twice over the course of the Assembly and not a single case was detected.
-Participants enjoyed over 100 Sessions, Receptions, Film Screenings and made the most of various networking opportunities.
+All participants were tested for Covid-19 twice, over the course of the Assembly.
+Not a single case was detected.
+Participants enjoyed over 100 Sessions, Receptions, film screenings, and made the most of various networking opportunities.

 2019 Arctic Circle Assembly